clarencecastillo/moblima/README.md

-Movie Booking and Listing Management Application
+## Movie Booking and Listing Management Application

-Don't even try to copy, you won't get it.
+When we developed this, only God, [anqitu](https://github.com/anqitu) and I understood what we were doing.
+Now, only God knows.

+*Use at your own risk!*